edaehn/bitsgalore.github.io/_posts/2022-03-29-generating-lossy-access-images-from-lossless-jp2s.md

 For each of the three codecs, I created a simple Bash script that takes an input and an output directory as its arguments.
 For each JP2 image in the input directory, the script goes through the following steps:

-1. Convert the JP2 to uncompressed TIFF.
+1. Decode (uncompress) the JP2 to uncompressed TIFF.
 2. Compress the TIFF to lossy JP2, using (to the maximum extent posssible) the KB's access JP2 requirements.
 3. Delete the TIFF file.